 - Collects the preferences of applicants and program directors for available residency positions.

 - Matches applicants with available positions.
 You must register separately with the NRMP to participate in the 2015 Match.
 (Applying at MyERAS and submitting supporting documents to ERAS Support Services at ECFMG do not register you with the NRMP Match.)

-- Requires that you meet NRMP’s examination requirements, and that your passing examination results are available in time to participate in the Match.
+- Requires that you have passed the examinations required for ECFMG Certification, and that your passing examination results are available in time to participate in the Match.

 - If you are not matched to a position through the Match, you may be eligible to participate in the NRMP’s Supplemental Offer and Acceptance ProgramSM (SOAPSM).
 SOAP occurs annually during Match Week.

 ERAS Support Services at ECFMG also strongly encourages you to read the 2014 NRMP Program Director Survey.
 This publication provides insight into the factors program directors use in selecting applicants for an interview and in ranking applicants for their programs.
 Additionally, you are encouraged to read the 2016 NRMP Main Residency Match: Match Results by Specialty and State, which details the number of positions secured by IMGs through the Match by specialty and by state.

 For information detailing some of the organizations involved in U.S. GME, please visit the ECFMG Certificate Holders Office’s (ECHO) Guide to Organizations Involved in U.S. GME.

 It is important to know that programs may participate in ERAS but not in the Match.
 The reverse holds true; programs may participate in the Match but not in ERAS.
 You will need to research this information on your own using AMA's FREIDA Online® and the list of ERAS-participating programs.

 There are fees associated with the services provided by ECFMG, AAMC, and NRMP.
 You must ensure that you satisfy all fee requirements; otherwise, a hold may be placed on your ERAS application and NRMP activities, and ECFMG will not process your requests.